 However, if the rice is still not done even after 45 minutes or an hour, then chances are that this particular variety just takes a long time to cook.
 You may want to look for other varieties which normally take less time to cook.

 If the Rice is not done after 1 hour, should I keep cooking it on the Stovetop?

 If you’ve already given your rice at least 45 minutes of cooking time, then it’s best that you stop there.
-The reason is because once the rice gets too dry, it will become overcooked and mushy and, when this happens, the flavor is not as good.
+The reason is that once the rice gets too dry, it will become overcooked and mushy and, when this happens, the flavor is not as good.
 You will notice that most of the time people complain about mushy rice – that’s because they cooked it for too long.
-Another thing to remember if you’re cooking rice on a stovetop is that it should be done on a low heat to prevent the rice from sticking to the bottom of the pan and burning.
+Another thing to remember if you’re cooking rice on a stovetop is that it should be done on low heat to prevent the rice from sticking to the bottom of the pan and burning.

 How do I add flavor to my cooked rice?

 There are lots of ways to add flavor to cooked rice which will make it taste much better.
 The first one is adding butter or olive oil if you’re cooking white and brown rice.
 Another important ingredient that you should never forget when cooking rice is salt.

 Adding a few dashes of soy sauce when cooking sushi rice can also make your rice tastier.
 You may also add a pinch of sugar or salt to the water in case you’re cooking Basmati rice.